Just Dance (song): Live performances

-In July, she performed the song for the first time at the swimsuit competition of the Miss Universe 2008 in Vietnam, later Lady Gaga performed the song on many television shows in the United States.
+In July, she performed the song for the first time at the swimsuit competition of the Miss Universe 2008 in Vietnam.
+Later, Lady Gaga performed the song on many television shows in the United States.
 She appeared on Jimmy Kimmel Live!, The Tonight Show with Jay Leno, So You Think You Can Dance and The Ellen DeGeneres Show.
 In Australia, she performed on Sunrise, where her performance was condemned for lip-synching.
-Gaga denied it and released a statement saying "I was sick the day of the show but I absolutely, 100 per cent, was singing live. [...] have never lip-synched and never will.
+Gaga denied it and released a statement saying, "I was sick the day of the show, but I absolutely, 100 per cent, was singing live. [...] have never lip-synched and never will.
 Even on my worst day, I never will."
 In the United Kingdom, she performed the song on GMTV.
 She also performed the single during her AOL sessions.

-"Just Dance" was added to the setlist of her first headlining The Fame Ball Tour, where it was performed before the Encore.
-As the performance for the acoustic version of "Poker Face" ended, Gaga exited from the stage and a video interlude called "The Face" starts telling about Gaga's alternate persona Candy Warhol and teaching her to speak.
+"Just Dance" was added to the setlist of her first headlining The Fame Ball Tour, where it was performed before the encore.
+As the performance for the acoustic version of "Poker Face" ended, Gaga exited from the stage, and a video interlude called "The Face" started, telling about Gaga's alternate persona, Candy Warhol, and teaching her to speak.
 Gaga appeared on the stage wearing a tutu shaped dress with pointed shoulderpads and peplum.
 Her dancers were clad in Louis Vuitton Steven Sprouse printed trousers which matched Gaga's shoes.
 The backdrop changed to show blinking disco lights and Gaga stood wearing her video sunglasses, displaying the line "Pop Music Will Never Be Low Brow".
 A remix of the intro for "Just Dance" started and Gaga started singing the song, while moving around in choreographed dance moves.

 The song was also added to the setlist of The Monster Ball Tour.
-During the original version of the tour, she performed it as the second song of the list.
-After opening song "Dance in the Dark", she strapped on a portable silver jewelled keyboard and started performing "Just Dance" while inside a white cube from which she emerged from the top, and the video screen came up.
+During the original version of the tour, she performed it as the second song.
+After the opening song "Dance in the Dark", she strapped on a portable silver jewelled keyboard and started performing "Just Dance" while inside a white cube from which she emerged at the top, and the video screen came up.
 She was raised on a platform with a keytar over her shoulder as eight dancers in white bodysuits locked into steps below her.
 For the revamped Monster Ball shows, in 2010–11, Gaga wore a futuristic "glitter ball suit", and started the performance by playing on a keyboard hidden inside the hood of a Rolls-Royce.
 In May 2011, Gaga performed the song during Radio 1's Big Weekend in Carlisle, Cumbria.